Sossusvlei: Big Daddy

 Big Daddy is the highest dune in the Sossusvlei area, at about 325 meters.
 Big Daddy is located past Sossusvlei proper, near Deadvlei.
 It faces another very high dune known as "Big Mama".

 Big Daddy is distinct from Dune 7, near Walvis Bay.

 Deadvlei

 Deadvlei is another clay pan, about 2 km from Sossusvlei.
 A notable feature of Deadvlei is that it used to be an oasis with several camelthorn trees; afterwards, the river that watered the oasis changed its course.
 The pan is thus punctuated by blackened, dead camelthorn trees, in vivid contrast to the shiny white of the salty floor of the pan and the intense orange of the dunes.
 This creates a particularly fascinating and surrealistic landscape, that appears in innumerable pictures and has been used as a setting for films and videos.

 Hiddenvlei

 Hiddenvlei (or Hidden Vlei) is another vlei in the Sossusvlei area.
 It is 4 km from the 2×4 parking, and it is the least visited.

-Petrified dunes
+Lithified dunes

-Petrified dunes are sand dunes that have solidified to rock and are found in several places in the Sossusvlei area.
+Lithified dunes are sand dunes that have solidified to rock and are found in several places in the Sossusvlei area.